clayton-perszyk/objects-in-space/README.md

 ## Getting started

+If you don't have Ruby install follow https://www.ruby-lang.org/en/documentation/installation/

+You will also need to install http://postgresapp.com/

 Install all gems

     $ bundle install

+Create Database and have to seed data.
+This can take a long time there is a lot of Near earth objects.

+    $ rake db:setup

+Create Nickname for all Near earth objects

+    $ rake fake_names

 start Rails server

     $ rails s

 Site is hosted on http://localhost:3000

-If you don't have Ruby install follow https://www.ruby-lang.org/en/documentation/installation/

 To run jasmine test